 Capital Quilts offers edge-to-edge longarm quilting services.
 Fees may vary according to the size of the quilt and complexity of the design.
-Meet with one of our in-house quilters to discuss your quilting needs!

 We also have a list of both hand and machine quilters in the area.

-Edge-to-edge quilting: begins at $0.025 per square inch.
+- Edge-to-edge quilting: begins at $0.025 per square inch

-Machine binding: $2.00 per linear foot
+- Machine attached, customer finishes: $2.50 per linear foot

-Hand binding: $3.50 per linear foot
+- Machine attached, machine finished: $3.50 per linear foot

-Miscellaneous services: $7.50/15 minutes
+- Miscellaneous services: $10.00/15 minutes

-There is a $60 minimum fee for any quilting project.
+There is a $70 minimum fee for any quilting project.

-Need it in a week?
+- Need it in a week?
 There is a surcharge of 75% of the total fee.

-Need it in 2 weeks?
+- Need it in 2 weeks?
 There is a surcharge of 50% of the total fee.

 PREPARING YOUR QUILT TOP FOR LONGARMING